 Group sizes for A.C.T! will be limited to four people - encouraged to three - allowable at two.
-One third of each marking period is covered by this assignment.
+One quarter of your marking period grade is covered by this assignment.
 The workload, if dumped onto one person could be significant.
 With that in mind, choose your associates mindfully.

 The world functions within the concept of group work.
 People seldom work in a vacuum...except of course for vacuum salesmen.
 However, the classroom is not the real world.
 On the job if you loaf you get canned.
 In the classroom, too many lazy students, ride the coat tails of the workers and get the same grade.
-That won't happen on this assignment.
+That won't happen on this assignment; that is if you choose the probationary route.

-Groups may place members (All or none) on a probationary contract in MP# 2 & 3.
+Groups may place members (All or none) on a probationary contract in MP# 2 & #3.
 The decision whether or not to go on contract will be made at the beginning of each Marking Period.
 If one person in the group wants members on contract - all members go on contract.
 All this means is that you sign a prepared document which lays out individual requirements for the marking period.
 If everybody fulfills their agreed upon requirements all group members receive the same grade.
 If one or more persons do not fulfill their requirements that person will receive a zero - the other group members will earn a temporary Incomplete and have allotted time to do the work.
 Remaining members will all earn the same final group grade.